armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 # YARA rule generation scripts

 This directory contains scripts to generate YARA rules.
-There are various scripts:
+There are various scripts to take input (source code archive or results from a BANG scan) and write results to JSON.

-1. script to generate JSON from BANG results (binary files), plus a separate script to generate YARA files from the JSON results, possibly doing some extra filtering such as low quality identifiers.
+Then there is a separate script to generate YARA files from the JSON results, optionally doing extra filtering such as removing low quality identifiers.
-2. script to extract identifiers (functions, strings, etc.) from source code and write to JSON, plus a script to generate YARA rules from the JSON results, possibly doing some extra filtering such as low quality identifiers.

 The script to generate JSON files from binaries currently only supports ELF and Android Dex.
 More formats will be added soon.

 ## When to use which processor